-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of East Texas Electric Cooperative, Inc. as of December 31, 2019 and 2018, and the results of its operations and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of East Texas Electric Cooperative, Inc. as of December 31, 2020 and 2019, and the results of its operations and cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.